mjwhite8119/FRCTraining/Romi/romiCommands.md

 # <a name="code"></a>Commands
 Commands define high-level robot actions or behaviors that utilize the methods defined by the subsystems.
 Before looking at the commands that are implemented on the Romi you should be very familiar with [Procedures](../Programming/procedures) and [State Machines](../Programming/stateMachines) from the programming sections.
 You should also review the FRC Documentation on [Commands](https://docs.wpilib.org/en/latest/docs/software/commandbased/commands.html) before continuing.

-A command is a simple state machine that is either initializing, executing, ending, or idle.
+A command is a simple state machine that is either *Initializing*, *Executing*, *Ending*, or *Idle*.
 Users write code specifying which action should be taken in each state.
-Subsystems are used by the CommandScheduler resource management system to ensure multiple robot actions are not "fighting" over the same hardware resource.
-Commands that use a subsystem should include that subsystem in their `getRequirements()` method.
+Commands run when scheduled or in response to buttons being pressed on a gamepad or from [Shuffleboard](../Tools/shuffleboard).
+Each command has code in its `execute()` method to move it further along towards its goal and a method `isFinished()` that determines if the command has reached the goal.
+The `execute()` and `isFinished()` methods are called repeatedly.

 ![Commands](../images/Romi/Romi.015.jpeg)

-## The CommandScheduler
-Runs the Scheduler.
-This is responsible for polling buttons, adding newly-scheduled commands, running already-scheduled commands, removing finished or interrupted commands, and running the subsystem `periodic()` methods.
-This must be called from the robot's `periodic()` block in order for anything in the Command-based framework to work.

-For more details see [The Command Scheduler](https://docs.wpilib.org/en/latest/docs/software/commandbased/command-scheduler.html) documentation.

-## Default Commands
-The **setDefaultCommand( )** method sets the default Command of the subsystem.
-The default command will be automatically scheduled when no other commands are scheduled that require the subsystem.
-Default commands should generally not end on their own, i.e. their Command **isFinished()** method should always return false.
-Will automatically register this subsystem with the CommandScheduler

-## ArcadeDrive Command
-Create a new command called **ArcadeDrive**.
-In the VSCode file menu right click on the **commands** folder and select "Create a new class/command".
-Enter the name of the command in the box.
-This will give you a template for creating your new command.

-    import java.util.function.Supplier;

-Add the variables that will accept the parameters passed in from the game controller.
-The variable type is called a *Supplier*, which is an interface used for [Functional Programming Paradigm](https://en.wikipedia.org/wiki/Functional_programming).
-This is a more complex programming concept that we won't cover here.

-    private final Supplier<Double> m_xaxisSpeedSupplier;
-    private final Supplier<Double> m_zaxisRotateSupplier;

-Pass the parameters to the ArcadeDrive constructor.
-The completed constructor should look like this:

-    public ArcadeDrive(
-      Drivetrain subsystem,
-      Supplier<Double> xaxisSpeedSupplier,
-      Supplier<Double> zaxisRotateSuppplier) {
-        m_drivetrain = subsystem;
-        m_xaxisSpeedSupplier = xaxisSpeedSupplier;
-        m_zaxisRotateSupplier = zaxisRotateSuppplier;
-        addRequirements(subsystem);
-    }

-Update the execute() method:

-    public void execute() {
-      m_drivetrain.arcadeDrive(m_xaxisSpeedSupplier.get(),m_zaxisRotateSupplier.get());
-    }

-## Use the Joystick
-In the `RobotContainer` class create the Joystick object:

-    private final Joystick m_controller = new Joystick(0);

-Now we'll create a function in the `RobotContainer` class that we'll use the joystick to control the robot:

-    public Command getArcadeDriveCommand() {
-        return new ArcadeDrive(
-            m_drivetrain, () -> -m_controller.getRawAxis(1), () -> m_controller.getRawAxis(2));
-      }

 ## The DriveDistance Command
-Another command in the Romi example code is used to drive the robot for a specified distance.
+Let's take a look at the *DriveDistance* command to see how this all works.
+This command is used to drive the robot for a specified distance.
 This is where [Parameters](https://www.w3schools.com/java/java_methods_param.asp) are very useful since we can decide how far to drive when the program runs.
 This command demonstrates the classic [State Machine](../Programming/stateMachines) programming paradigm where we have an **Initialization Step** `initialize()` followed the **Next Step** `execute()` and an **Input Update** that repeatedly calls `execute()` until that threshold is met `isFinished()` and transititions it to the next major state `end()`.
+After this state the command becomes *Idle*.

         public DriveDistance(double speed, double inches, Drivetrain drive) {
             m_distance = inches;